- Chart

 Average Trading Volume

-The average daily trading volume for SPDR S&P Kensho Future Security ETF is typically in the range of 50,000 to 150,000 shares, indicating moderate liquidity.
+The average trading volume for SPDR S&P Kensho Future Security ETF is generally moderate, indicating sufficient liquidity for most retail investors.

 Bid-Ask Spread